 \section{Proof of Theorem \ref{thm2}}

-In this section we investigate the maximum size of a $(p,p)$-sum free set $S$.
-To simplify the presentation, we write $p$-sum free for $(p,p)$-sum free.
+In this section we investigate the maximum size of a $(p,p)$-sum-free set $S$.
+To simplify the presentation, we write $p$-sum-free for $(p,p)$-sum-free.
 Our proof builds on the techniques developed in the work of Elsholtz and Rackham \cite{E-R}.
-We need a variant notion of pairing set as follows. \begin{defn} For any $(a_1,a_2)\in\mathbb{R}^2_{[0,n]}$, $P\subseteq\mathbb{R}^2_{[0,n]}$ is a $p$-pairing set for $(a_1,a_2)$ if, for any $(x_1,x_2)\in P$, we have $(\frac{a_1}{p}-x_1,\frac{a_2}{p}-x_2)\in P$. \end{defn} Analogous to Lemmas \ref{lem-pairing-set} and \ref{lem-pairing}, the following lemma guarantees that for any point $a\in S$ and its $p$-pairing set $P$, at least half of the points in $P$ are excluded from $S$.
+We need a variant notion of pairing set as follows. \begin{defn} For any $(a_1,a_2)\in\mathbb{R}^2_{[0,n]}$, $P\subseteq\mathbb{R}^2_{[0,n]}$ is a $p$-pairing set for $(a_1,a_2)$ if, for any $(x_1,x_2)\in P$, we have $(\frac{a_1}{p}-x_1,\frac{a_2}{p}-x_2)\in P$. \end{defn} Similar to Lemmas \ref{lem-pairing-set} and \ref{lem-pairing}, the following lemma guarantees that for any point $a\in S$ and its $p$-pairing set $P$, at least half of the points in $P$ are excluded from $S$.
 Similar statement also holds when we consider a set and its translate dilated by $p$.
 We omit the proof.